Energetic Nutrition

 Q. Can I take Vitalzym even though I am menopausal/postmenopausal?

-A. Yes; the older we get, the more enzymes we may need.
+A. Yes, the aging process depletes normal enzyme levels.
 Enzymes can be helpful for many different conditions associated with aging, as well as for fibroids.

 Q. Is it okay to use Vitalzym if I am not menopausal or postmenopausal?

-A. Yes; women in their twenties can also benefit from its use, especially those in their later twenties which is when our natural enzyme resources begin to decline.
+A. Yes, women of all ages can also benefit from Vitalzym Systemic Enzymes.
+Vitalzym is especially beneficial to those in their later twenties, which is when natural enzyme resources begin to decline.

 Q. Can Vitalyzm help reduce the thickness of the uterine lining?